redmoses/photostore/README.md

 application that lets users login using the site's own authentication system along with open authentication using other social networks.

+### Prerequisite
+You must have MongoDB installed in your system.

 ### Running the application
 To run the application you can follow these steps